JoanaIsabel/HighscoreDemo/README.md

 ## Get Highscore List for a specific player

-This endpoint will fetch the highest scores made by a given players and return them in an array ordered in descending order starting by the highest score.
+This endpoint will fetch the highest scores made by a given player and return them in an array ordered in descending order starting by the highest score.
+You can provide a limit for only delivering the top x scores.

 | Url      | /score/{playerId}               |
 | -------- |---------------|